Dyplex/Python-Snek-Game/README.md

 And uh....unique?

 This project wouldn't have been possible without the help of [Codebro](https://www.youtube.com/watch?v=bfRwxS5d0SI&t=1s)!
 (Great coding totorials, go **sub**)
+Also HUGE thanks to that one guy in the [Python Discord server](https://discord.gg/python) for helping me figure out how to make the gifs work
+And THANK YOU to [w3schools](https://www.w3schools.com/python/default.asp) for teaching me python (very cool)

 # How to setup the game :hammer_and_wrench:
 Requirements :